 Maria Montessori Preschool runs a 4-year-old kindergarten funded program complying with the Universal Access providing 15 hours a week or 600 hours/annum of early childhood education and care.
-Maria Montessori Preschool runs a funded 3-year-old program complying with the Universal Access providing 15 hours per week or 200 hours/annum of early childhood education and care.
+Maria Montessori Preschool will run a funded 3-year-old program complying with Universal Access providing 15 hours per week or 600 hours/annum of early childhood education and care.

 The funding is a contribution towards meeting the costs of the kindergarten program, including salaries, leave provisions, maintenance, equipment, etc. Your child can only be funded at one service at any one time and only for one year (unless your child is assessed as being eligible for a second-year funding by our child's kindergarten teacher).
 If your child is enrolled to attend our kindergarten program, we will be claiming funding for your child.
-A minimum of 3 days of preschool attendance is required for those children enrolled in the 3 and 4-year-old programs.
+A minimum of 3 days of preschool attendance is required for those children enrolled in the 4-year-old program, and a minimum of 3 days of preschool attendance is required for those enrolled in our 3-year-old program.